Updated March 2026

 Frequently Asked Questions

-You need 4 core documents: a valid passport (6+ months validity), apostilled birth certificate, apostilled criminal background check from your home country, and passport-sized photos.
-No bank deposit, medical exam, or income proof is required.
+You need 4 core documents: valid passport (6+ months validity), apostilled birth certificate, apostilled criminal background check from your home country, and passport-sized photos.
+However, document preparation requirements vary significantly by nationality and personal circumstances.

 No. The $5,000 bank deposit requirement was eliminated in October 2022 under Law 6984.
 Paraguay residency now requires only the basic documents listed above with no financial requirements.

 Criminal background checks are typically valid for 3-6 months from issue date.
 Birth certificates do not expire but apostilles should be recent (within 1 year).
-Start your background check LAST to avoid expiration.
+Timing your document preparation correctly is critical to avoid expiration.

 Yes, all documents must be translated to Spanish by a certified translator in Paraguay.
-We coordinate this process as part of all service packages.
+We coordinate this process as part of all residency packages.

 Dual citizens can apply using either passport.
 However, your background check must be from your country of residence (where you've lived most recently), not just your citizenship country.
 If you've lived in multiple countries, you may need checks from each.